vercel/swr/examples/prefetch-preload/README.md

 ## The Idea behind the Example

-This example showcases multiple ways to prefetch data to be used by SWR later.
+This example shows multiple ways to prefetch data to be used by SWR later.

 - Use a `<link preload>` to get the browser to load the data while rendering the HTML
 - If in a browser, run the fetch + mutate outside the component